Ncxs99/Financial-Mathematics/Interest Rate Derivatives Pricing/Yield Curve Construction/Term Structure Of Interest Rates/README.md

 # TermStructureClassInterpolated: A Flexible Term Structure for Yield Curve Analysis

 Welcome to **TermStructureClassInterpolated** — a highly adaptable and powerful class for modeling term structures in finance!
-This class is designed to provide exceptional flexibility by supporting both *flat* and *non-flat* term structures, allowing users to leverage a variety of yield curve scenarios with ease.
+This class is designed to provide flexibility by supporting both *flat* and *non-flat* term structures, allowing users to leverage a variety of yield curve scenarios with ease.
 Below, we walk through the core functionality and features that make this class an ideal tool for yield curve modeling and analysis.

 ---